 Label Description Select Role Specify the roles to which this policy applies.
 To designate a role as an Administrator, select the Delegate Admin check box.
 Administrators can edit or delete the policy, and can also create child policies based on the original policy.

-Label Description Select Group Specify the groups to which this policy applies.
+Select Group Specify the groups to which this policy applies.
 To designate a group as an Administrator, select the Delegate Admin check box.
 Administrators can edit or delete the policy, and can also create child policies based on the original policy.
 The public group contains all users, so granting access to the public group grants access to all users.
-Note: Users have Select permission on Hive tables (only) by default.
-If you want to use Spark to access Hive tables, you must: grant database-only, Select permission for the table's database to let Spark access table data Select User Specify the users to which this policy applies.
+Select User Specify the users to which this policy applies.
 To designate a user as an Administrator, select the Delegate Admin check box.
 Administrators can edit or delete the policy, and can also create child policies based on the original policy.

-Permissions Add or edit permissions: Select, Update, Create, Drop, Alter, Index, Lock, All, ReplAdmin, Service Admin, Temp UDF Admin, Refresh, RW Storage, Select/Deselect All.
+Label Description Permissions Add or edit permissions: Select, Update, Create, Drop, Alter, Index, Lock, All, ReplAdmin, Service Admin, Select/Deselect All.
 Service Admin is used in conjunction with Hive Service Name and the kill query API: kill query <queryid> .</queryid> Delegate Admin You can use Delegate Admin to assign administrator privileges to the roles, groups, or users specified in the policy.
 Administrators can edit or delete the policy, and can also create child policies based on the original policy.